How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 By default LinkedIn will show you search results by people, not their posts.
 To change this click on “More” in the upper navigation and select the “Content” tab.

-Step 3: Sort by Latest to find warmer opportunities
+Step 3: Sort by Latest To Find More Recent Opportunities

 By default, LinkedIn will show you what it thinks is most relevant, regardless of post date.